 The quality of our food though has been steadily & systematically degraded by industrialised & intensive farming, insane levels of processing & the introduction of more & more non-food ingredients.

-This is making the world sick in every sense.
 The food industry accounts for 35% of global greenhouse gas emissions, second only to the fossil fuel industry.
 50% of the planet's habitable land is taken up with the production of food.
-Our waterways are being poisoned with excess pesticides & runoff fertilizers & this is having a negative impact on our soils & our oceans too, as is overfishing the sea stocks on an industrial scale.
+Our waterways are being poisoned with excess pesticides & runoff fertilizers, negatively impacting our soils & our oceans too, as is overfishing the sea stocks on an industrial scale.
 Our appetite for meat & dairy products means that, of all the mammals on earth, 60% of them are livestock, 36% of them are humans & just 4% of them are wild.
-In terms of birds 30% of them are wild & 70% are for food one way or another.
+In terms of birds 30% of them are wild & 70% are for food either through eggs or flesh.

 On top of these facts, poor diet-related diseases are the number one cause of premature death globally & we're not talking famine here.
 We're talking about overeating a diet high in empty calories, refined sugars, bad fats & ingredients developed in labs & factories & introduced into our food system with inadequate testing.

-When I became a dad, my instinct to nourish grew stronger than ever & I try feed my family with food made from scratch as much as possible.
+When I became a dad, my instinct to nourish grew stronger than ever & I try to feed my family with food made from scratch as much as possible.
 I do turn to ready-made foods every now & then & we're lucky that both me & my wife are confident in the kitchen & happy spending our time there.
 We try make a special meal at least once a week that keeps us excited about dinner time & there are always a few jars of ferments around to add a quick veg boost to anything we're eating.

 I don't want to come across as preachy & I certainly don't want to pull a guilt trip on anyone.
 I know we all want our families to thrive & we all care about the state of the world & what the future holds for our children.
 I just want to share my insights & learnings of a life in the food industry.
 I want to fight the real food corner & offer information to those who want it.
 I want to help people relax in the kitchen & make it both easier & more enjoyable to spend time making food.